Healy v. James: In educational institutions

-Healy v.
-James relationship to Tinker v.
+Tinker v.
 Des Moines Independent School District

 Both Healy and Tinker v.
 Des Moines Independent School District are related court cases in the sense that they both adhere to student free speech in education institutions.
 Tinker is more concerned with free speech in K-12 education but has been cited and used in upper educational cases as precedent set.
 In Tinker students were suspended on the basis that their black arm bands in protest of the war in Vietnam, a form of symbolic speech, was a form of disruptive behavior and interfered with the school environment and learning space.The Supreme Court stated that students do not shed their right to the liberties of the first amendment including freedom of speech at the schoolhouse gate.
 Additionally, it was mentioned that the actions of the students to wear black armbands was not overly disruptive of the school environment and therefore, it was allowed.
 As Tinker applies to K-12 educational institutions, Healy applies more to higher educational institutions, following the precedent and framework set by Tinker.
 Therefore, the two cases are landmark cases in the realm of protecting student free speech in education institutions.